Mercy Focus on Haiti

 GMercyU first engaged with Mercy Focus on Haiti (MFOH) in 2018 when a team of faculty, staff, and student delegates visited Gros Morne, Haiti to learn about the various programs offered by MFOH.
 With an initial hope to engage with our Haitian partners through travel to Gros Morne, since then political unrest in Haiti and the global pandemic challenged us to explore creative ways to collaborate with our international partners from home.

-The fundraising campaign begins February 1, 2024 and continues through the spring semester.
+The campaign begins March 1, 2025 and continues through the Spring semester.

 Past Projects